GSA/digitalgov.gov/content/news/2016/03/2016-03-18-creating-a-culture-of-engagement-webinar-recap.md

   * Actively show people you are listening and taking action on their feedback &#8211; particularly if the changes may not be immediately visible to employees.
   * We’re all in this together!

-You can [view the presentation slides](https://s3.amazonaws.com/digitalgov/_legacy-img/2016/03/Employee-Engagement-FINAL-FINAL-2_25_16.pptx) (PPT, 3.4 MB, 20 slides) or watch the webinar in its entirety to learn more about this topic.
+You can [view the presentation slides](https://s3.amazonaws.com/digitalgov/_legacy-img/2016/03/Employee-Engagement-FINAL-FINAL-2_25_16.pptx) (PowerPoint, 3.4 MB, 20 slides) or watch the webinar in its entirety to learn more about this topic.

 [youtube=http://www.youtube.com/watch?v=THvdtQQURZ0&w=600]